 Transmission is actually the process of sending and propagating analog or signals of digital information.
 Transmission technology generally refers to physical layer protocol duties like modulation, demodulation, line coding, and many more.
 It might also include higher-level protocol duties such as digitizing analog signals, data compression, etc.

 Transmission media is basically divided into two categories: Broadcast Networks, Point-to-Point Networks.
 These are explained as following below.

 Attention reader!
 Don’t stop learning now.
 Get hold of all the important CS Theory concepts for SDE interviews with the CS Theory Course at a student-friendly price and become industry ready.

 1. Broadcast Networks :

 Broadcast networks are also known as terrestrial networks.
-It is basically group of radio stations, television stations, or any other electronic media outlets that simply generate agreement to air, or broadcast, content generally from centralized source.
-Broadcasting is simply method of transferring message to all of recipients simultaneously.
+It is basically a group of radio stations, television stations, or any other electronic media outlets that simply generate agreement to air, or broadcast, content generally from a centralized source.
+Broadcasting is simply a method of transferring messages to all the recipients simultaneously.

-In this network, message that is sent by node is received by all of other connected nodes to network and share common medium of communication.
-Broadcast networks also avoid procedures of complex routing of switched network by simply confirming and ensuring that each of transmission of nodes is basically received by all of other nodes in the network.
-This is reason why broadcast network has single communications channel.
+In this network, a message that is sent by a node is received by all the other nodes connected to the network and share a common medium of communication.
+Broadcast networks also avoid procedures of complex routing of switched network by simply confirming and ensuring that each transmission of nodes is basically received by all the other nodes in the network.
+This is the reason why the broadcast network has single communications channel.

-In this network, each of receiving stations just receives all signals that are sent by transmitters.
+In this network, each receiving station just receives all signals that are sent by transmitters.
 Even routing of signals is highly affected passively.
-These networks generally have single communication that is shared by all machines present on network.
-Short messages also are known as packets that are sent by any of machines present are received by all of the others present over there.
-Some of systems of broadcast also support transmission to subset of machines also known as multicasting.
+These networks generally have single communication that is shared by all machines present on the network.
+Short messages also are known as packets that are sent by any of the machines present are received by all of the others present over there.
+Some of the systems of broadcast also support transmission to subset of machines also known as multicasting.
 It just links, in contrast, communication channel that is basically shared by all of machines in network.

 Advantages of Broadcast Networks –